-Wade Oney served as Chief Operating Officer of the Company pursuant to an employment agreement from 1997 until he relinquished that position effective March 1, 2000.
-Under that employment agreement, Mr. Oney was paid an annual salary of \$150,000 and was eligible to earn an annual bonus of up to \$100,000.
+Wade Oney served as Chief Operating Officer of the Company from 1997 until he relinquished that position in 2000.
 Mr. Oney remains a director and franchisee of the Company, and continues to serve as an employee working on special projects.
-Under the terms of Mr. Oney's new arrangement with the Company, he receives an annual salary of \$75,000 and is eligible to earn an annual bonus of up to \$25,000.
+Under the terms of Mr. Oney's arrangement with the Company, he receives an annual salary of \$75,000 and is eligible to earn an annual bonus of up to \$25,000.